MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

 ## Step 2 - Highlight Object under Cursor

 We would like to use our cursor to move objects in the scene.
-On this step of the tutorial, we implement a feature that will help us recognize which object is currently under the cursor by highlighting that object.
+In order to recognize which object is currently under the cursor, we will highlight that object by creating an aura around it.
+On the following step we will be using our cursor to move the highlighted object.

 1. We will start by filling the scene with several primitive objects.
 For convenience, we recommend you attain the viewpoint of the the **Main Camera** before you start adding new objects to the scene.
 Select the **Main Camera** in the **Hierarchy** window, then go to the **GameObject** menu and select **Align View with Selected**.

     To instantiate new primitives, go to the **GameObject** menu again, select **3D Object** and pick one of the primitives in the sub-menu (**Cube**, **Sphere**, etc.).
-Repeat this process several times, moving each new primitive to a different location in space:
+Repeat this process several times, moving each new primitive to a different location in the scene:

     ![Fill scene with primitives](Images\UnityPopulateSceneWithPrimitives.png)

     > [!TIP]
-> To move an object, click on it, press **w** and than drag it using the [**Move** gizmo](https://docs.unity3d.com/Manual/PositioningGameObjects.html#move).
+    > To move an object, click on it, press **w** and then drag it using the [**Move** gizmo](https://docs.unity3d.com/Manual/PositioningGameObjects.html#move).

 1. Add a private member to the **MouseCursor** class.
 We will use this member to store the game object currently under the cursor.
-For brevity, we will refer to this object as "the hovered object":
+We will refer to this object as "the hovered object":

     [!code-csharp[HoveredGameObject](CodeSnippets\HoveredGameObject.cs)]